Sourish25/Dev-Cloud/README.md

 # ☁️ Dev Cloud

-Dev Cloud is a web-based collaboration platform that acts as a micro-job and skill-sharing hub, built with vanilla HTML, CSS, and JavaScript.
+Dev Cloud is a web-based collaboration platform that acts as a  and skill-sharing hub, built with HTML, CSS, Vanilla JavaScript, strong teamwork and Dedication of all the members.

 ## 👥 Team Members